t4sk/t4sk.github.io/video-scripts/functions.md

 Outputs of type

 - map does not compile
-- multi dimensional fixed array does compile
+- multi dimensional array with fixed size does compile
-- multi dimensional dynamic sized array (does not compile, but does with if the experimental feature `ABIEncoderV2` is enable)
+- multi dimensional array with dynamic size (does not compile, but does with if the experimental feature `ABIEncoderV2` is enable)
-- array (also compiles)
+- array (does compiles)

-Let's see them in action.
+Let's try them out in Remix.

 Back in our contract, first declare some data types.

 - a map
 - an array
 - a multi dimensional array of fixed size
-- and a multi dimensional array of with out a fixed size
+- and a multi dimensional array with out a fixed size

 Next, let's see if theses functions that return different data types can compile.